-We first show by a rumor spreading argument that if the difference between the values of two contenders is large enough, then the contender with the smaller value will become a minion within the next $O(n \log n)$ rounds, with constant probability.
-Then we use anti-concentration bounds to establish that for any two fixed contenders, given that no absolute value in the system reaches $m$, after every $O(n \log^2 n)$ rounds the difference between their values is large enough with constant probability. \begin{lemma} Consider two contender nodes with values $u_1$ and $u_2$, where $ u_1 - u_2 \geq 4 \xi \log n$ at time $T$ for $\xi \geq 8$.
-Then, after $\xi n \log n$ rounds from $T$, the node that initially held the value $u_2$ will be a minion with probability at least $1/24$, independent of the history of previous interactions. \end{lemma} \begin{proof} Call a node that has an absolute value of at least $u_1$ an \emph{up-to-date} node, and \emph{out-of-date} otherwise.
+We first show by a rumor spreading argument that if the difference between the values of two contenders is large enough, then the contender with the smaller value will become a minion within the next $O(n \log n)$ interactions, with constant probability.
+Then we use anti-concentration bounds to establish that for any two fixed contenders, given that no absolute value in the system reaches $m$, after every $O(n \log^2 n)$ interactions the difference between their values is large enough with constant probability. \begin{lemma} Consider a configuration $c$, in which there are two contenders with values $u_1$ and $u_2$, where $ u_1 - u_2 \geq 4 \xi \log n$ for $\xi \geq 8$.
+Then, after $\xi n \log n$ interactions from $c$, the node that initially held the value $u_2$ will be a minion with probability at least $1/24$ (independent of the history of previous interactions leading up to $c$). \end{lemma} \begin{proof} We call a node that has an absolute value of at least $u_1$ an \emph{up-to-date} node, and \emph{out-of-date} otherwise.
 Initially, at least one node is up-to-date.
-Before any round, if we have $x$ up-to-date nodes, the probability that an out-of-date node interacts with an up-to-date node in this round increasing the number of up-to-date nodes to $x+1$, is $\frac{2x(n-x)}{n(n-1)}$.
-By a Coupon Collector argument, the expected number of rounds until every node is up-to-date is then $\sum_{x = 1}^{n-1}\frac{n (n-1)}{2x(n-x)}\leq\frac{(n-1)}{2}\sum_{x = 1}^{n-1}\left(\frac{1}{x}+\frac{1}{n-x}\right)\leq 2 n\log n$.
+When there are $x$ up-to-date nodes, the probability that an out-of-date node interacts with an up-to-date node next, increasing the number of up-to-date nodes to $x+1$, is $\frac{2x(n-x)}{n(n-1)}$.
+By a Coupon Collector argument, the expected number of steps until every node is up-to-date is $\sum_{x = 1}^{n-1}\frac{n (n-1)}{2x(n-x)}\leq\frac{(n-1)}{2}\sum_{x = 1}^{n-1}\left(\frac{1}{x}+\frac{1}{n-x}\right)\leq 2 n\log n$.